'And what are you reading Miss --?'

 - The Internet Public Library provides these links to literary criticism covering British, Colonial, and American literature.
 You can browse by time period, by title, or by author.
 Annotations are provided.

-- Voice of the Shuttle: English Literature Page
+- Voice of the Shuttle: English Literature Page (Internet Archive)

 - Voice of the Shuttle is a directory of humanities resources on the Web, provided by the University of California, Santa Barbara.
 It is probably the most comprehensive literature directory on the Web.
 Voice of the Shuttle provides links to British and American literature while also providing links to English literature from Africa, Australia, Canada, the Caribbean, Ireland, New Zealand, the Subcontinent and Wales.
 Links are broken down by time period, geographic area and by genre.
 Annotations are provided.